redbeed/parallax-interface/README.md

 If you like this project, please consider supporting it by giving it a star.

+redbeed is a web development agency from Germany, with love for open source projects.
+You can find more information about us on our website [redbeed.com](https://redbeed.com).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.